Last updated on September 15th, 2022 at 01:58 pm

 We’re in year four with the raising of vineyard soil scratching, sweet, free-ranging laying hens, for example.

 My husband, Bryan, and also I raised our very own turkey, which became our Thanksgiving holiday protein centerpiece.

 Our vineyard garden, which has yielded gorgeous, organic fruits, vegetables, herbs, and nuts has been going strong with great successes and some failures for six years now, and this week as I finish up this post, will receive the winter squash seeds the children and I will plant, together, after we water the sweet corn.

 If I had only one word to share, that best describes the experience of living this independent life out here, and what it has meant to this dreamer, it is most definitely:

-Tonight’s glass of Pinot Noir will be raised in loving, grateful memory of Andy Griffith and the Mayberry state of mind that has been a cornerstone to living my American dream.
+Tonight’s glass of Pinot Noir will be raised in loving, grateful memory of actor Andy Griffith who passed away this week, and the 1968 Mayberry R.F.D TV show state-of-mind that has been a cornerstone to living my sweet American dream.

 Enjoy this special 8WomenDream Guest Contributor story submitted by new and experienced big dreamers throughout the world, edited and published to capture a dream perspective from different points of view.
 Do you have a personal dream story to share with 8WomenDream readers?
 Click here to learn how to submit dream big articles for consideration.